-A veteran student on Academic or Lack of Progress Probation status is disqualified when his/her cumulative grade point average (GPA) falls below 2.0 in a subsequent semester.
+A veteran student on Academic or Lack of Progress probation status will be disqualified when his/her semester grade point average (GPA) falls below 2.0 the subsequent semester.
 The College Veterans Affairs Office is required to notify the Department of Veterans Affairs (DVA) of this status.
 The DVA will terminate benefits unless it can be shown that the student is pursuing an appropriate objective and has a reasonable chance for success in the chosen program.
 Please contact the Veterans Affairs Office for more information.